Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 2. Procter & Gamble

 Procter & Gamble has developed a new type of refillable packaging for a deodorizer.
 This innovation includes a solid scent block that quickly fits and locks into a dispenser.
-The block has central and edge surfaces that evaporate to release the scent.
+The block has central and edge surfaces that evaporate, releasing the scent.
 You can attach this block directly to the dispenser without needing an extra refill container.
 When the scent fades, replace the old block with a new one.
 This design makes it easy to refresh the scent without discarding the entire dispenser.

 Patent image of Procter & Gamble Refillable Packaging Container